 BOOT while inserting the USB cable.

-Zadig will automatically detect the bootloader device.
-You may sometimes need to check Options → List All Devices and select the device from the dropdown instead.
+Zadig should automatically detect the bootloader device, but you may sometimes need to check Options → List All Devices and select the device from the dropdown instead.

 !> If Zadig lists one or more devices with the

 HidUsb driver, your keyboard is probably not in bootloader mode.
 The arrow will be colored orange and you will be asked to confirm modifying a system driver.
 Do not proceed if this is the case!